askmike/gekko/docs/internals/events.md

   - This event is not guaranteed to happen before any possible advice of the same candle, this situation can happen when the strategy uses async indicators (for example from TAlib or Tulip).
 - Example:
       {
-        start: [moment object of the start time of the candle],
+        date: [moment object of the start time of the candle],
-        open: [number, open of candle],
-        high: [number, high of candle],
-        low: [number, low of candle],
-        close: [number, close of candle],
-        vwp: [number, average weighted price of candle],
-        volume: [number, total volume volume],
-        trades: [number, amount of trades]
+        indicators: {
+          mymacd: [number, result of running this indicator over current candle] }
       }

 ### stratWarmupCompleted event